mickelson/attract/Compile.md

           * swresample or avresample.
       - OpenGL and GLU (or OpenGLES for GLES version)
       - JPEG library
-      - Make and Package Config
       - Xrandr
    * Optional:
-      - Fontconfig (to assist with finding fonts).
+      - [Fontconfig] (to assist with finding fonts).
-      - Xinerama (for multiple monitor support).
+      - [Xinerama] (for multiple monitor support).
-      - libarchive (for .7z, .rar, .tar.gz and .tar.bz2 archive support).
+      - [libarchive] (for .7z, .rar, .tar.gz and .tar.bz2 archive support).
-      - Libcurl (for network info/artwork scraping).
+      - [Libcurl] (for network info/artwork scraping).

 2. Extract the Attract-Mode source to your system.

 3. From the directory you extracted the source into, run:

+           mkdir build
+           cd build
+           cmake ..
-           make
+           make -j 3

-   or, if you are building on a Raspberry Pi, O-Droid or another embedded system, you can build the OpenGL ES version with the following:
+   or, if you are building on a Raspberry Pi, O-Droid or another embedded system, you can build the OpenGL ES version by adding an option to cmake:

-           make USE_GLES=1
+           cmake -DUSE_GLES=ON ..

    This step will create the "attract" executable file.